Telephone numbers in Mauritius

 Telephone numbers in Mauritius follow a closed numbering plan and are regulated by the Information and Communication Technologies Authority.

 Numbering details

 Mauritian phone numbers are seven (landline) to eight digits (mobile) long.
 Landline numbers begin with 2 (north), 4 (central), or 6 (south).
-Mobile numbers begin with the digit 5.
+Mobile numbers begin with the digit 5 or 7.

 Calling formats

 To call a Mauritius mobile phone, the following format is used: